 - MP 8.8: There is a Ranger Station on the right.
 On the left just before the ranger station is a road that heads toward the lake.
 Turn here, drive 100 yards, turn left onto North Shore Drive, and drive 0.3 miles to a small pullout on the right side of the road.
-Leave a bike in the woods between this pullout and the lake.
-A small trail goes 30 to 40 yards down to the lake from here and there is a rocky but usable beach.
+Leave a bike in the woods between this take-out and the lake.
+A small trail goes 30 to 40 yards down to the lake where you’ll find a rocky but usable take-out beach.

 - MP 10.6: Back on the Lake Wenatchee Highway, turn right onto the White River Road.

-- MP 2.6 of the White River Road: The road to Sears Creek branches off to the left and immediately crosses the White River (locals call this the Sears Creek Bridge).
+- MP 2.5 of the White River Road: The road to Sears Creek branches off to the left and immediately crosses the White River (locals call this the Sears Creek Bridge).
 If floating the lower White River, park on the left side of the road in a pullout just upstream of the bridge.
-Carry boats another 50 yards upstream and follow a little path to the river.
+Carry boats 20 or 30 yards upstream and follow a short, steep path to the river.
 Beware of thick mosquitoes in this area–especially around dusk.

 - Put in at the access mentioned and follow the river.
-Allow 4 to 5 hours to reach the take-out area.
+Allow 4 to 5 hours to reach the take-out.

-- For those interested in a wilderness experience located near civilization, it is possible to camp along the river.
-There are a fair number of sandy or gravel bars to camp during the first three miles of this trip.
+- For those interested in a wilderness experience located near civilization, it is possible to camp on along the river.
+There are a many sand and gravel bars for camping during the first three miles of this trip.

-- At the mouth of the river, take a diagonal route over to north shore of the lake and then follow the shore back to the take-out beach.
+- At the mouth of the river, make a diagonal crossing to the north shore of the lake and follow the shoreline to the take-out.

 River Gauge.
 White River (near mouth) – Dept of Ecology

 Land Designation.
-The riverbanks are a combination of Chelan-Douglas Land Trust, Fish and Wildlife, private properties.
+The riverbanks are a combination of Chelan-Douglas Land Trust, Fish and Wildlife, Forest Service, and private property.

 Fees / Permits.
 No permits needed.